Places to visit In Kerala In December

 Vagamon is a hill station situated 1,100 meters above sea level. located in Kottayam-Idukki border of Kerala.
 It has a cool climate with the temperature between 10 and 23 °C during a summer midday.
 Vagamon also known as the ‘Scotland of Asia’, was discovered by the Britishers who found the place ideal for tea plantations and they were followed by Christian missionaries who built their abode of service at Kurisumala in Vagamon.
 National Geographic Traveler has listed Vagamon on their directory of the ’50 most attractive places to visit in India.

 Traveling by the hill highway in this section is an exhilarating experience with deep valleys and magnificent views all around.
 Vagamon’s charm is worth experiencing and is indeed one of the must see places for tourists.
 Reaching Vagamon itself is an extraordinary experience.
-Dont skip these places to visit in kerala in december.
+Dont skip these places to visit in december.

 Read More About Vagamon :